maliahavlicek/ci_hackathon_july_2020/README.md

 As our first step, we have done a brief research about the fonts used by [Facebook](https://www.facebook.com/) and [Whatsapp](https://www.whatsapp.com/).
 Since some of the fonts were copyrighted, we have looked into similar options on [Google Fonts](https://fonts.google.com/) and picked [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans) and [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto+slab) for our textual content.

+We chose a base font of 18px to make it more accessible to the elderly contigency and also put black text on a white background.

 ## Colours